-We are always finding new ways to update our home exteriors.
+We are constantly finding new ways to update our home exteriors.

-And renovating our cedar wood fence with a fresh paint coat can help do that.
+If you are a bit tight on budget, renovating the wood fence with a fresh paint coat can help.

 However, if during the process, you spot mold, moss, lichens, or algae on your privacy fence, what should you do?

-How should you clean the mold and moss on your cedar wood fence before painting?
+Before painting, how should you clean the mold and moss on your cedar wood fence?

-I will cover that all in this article…
+I will cover all those steps and tips in this article…

 In this article we will cover: